GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-children/index.md

 ## Resources
 - <a href="https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/audits/accessibility/aria-required-children.js" rel="noopener">Source code for **Elements with an ARIA `[role]` that require children to contain a specific [role] are missing some or all of those required children** audit</a>
-- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-required-children" rel="noopener">Certain ARIA roles must contain particular children</a>
+- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-required-children" rel="noopener">Certain ARIA roles must contain particular children (Deque University)</a>
 - <a href="https://www.w3.org/TR/wai-aria-1.1/#role_definitions" rel="noopener">Role definitions from the WAI-ARIA specification</a>